CORRECTIONS BUREAU CAREERS

 Part of the pre-employment evaluation includes a competitive Physical Agility Test.
 Testing consists of 3 individual parts, ensuring all applicants are physically fit for employment consideration.
 Applicants must pass all segments of this testing to be considered for employment.
 The test consists of sit-ups, push-ups, and a 300 meter dash, in that order.

-From the prone position, place your hands palms down under your shoulders, push your body upward until arms are straight, do not lock elbows.
-From this position, when told to start you will lower your body until your chest touches your partner’s fist, keeping your back straight at all times.
-The rest position is in the up position only.
-This test measures muscular endurance for use of force, lifting/carrying persons, and restraining struggling individuals.
+From the prone position, place hands palms down slightly wider than shoulder width apart with fingers pointing forward.
+Push your body upward until arms are straight, do not lock elbows!
+From this position when told to start, you will lower you body until your chest touches your partner’s fist, keeping your back straight at all times.
+The rest position is in the up position only!
+This test measures muscular endurance.
+(Upper Body).

 300 Meter Dash